Pawel-Albert/db-connect/README.md

 ## Project Description

-> Project is a simple application that allow user to connect to database and send raw queries via single endpoint, in response user receives queried data.
+> This project is a simple application that allows users to connect to a PostgreSQL database and send raw SQL queries via a single endpoint.
+In response, users receive the queried data.

-> In project as addition to node js, express was used to handle creation of single endpoint.

-> Application have two files that can be run from terminal with additional arguments (credentials for database).They allow using endpoint via http and second with https(self singed cert)
+> The project uses Node.js, Express, and TypeScript to create a single endpoint for handling database requests.
+Initially developed with JavaScript, the project was later migrated to TypeScript to improve type safety and maintainability.

+> The application supports both HTTP and HTTPS (with a self-signed certificate) and uses environment variables stored in a .env file for configuration.

-> Main purpose of the project is to provide ability to chain requests (using Postman) in situations that previous endpoints responses lacked data that was needed to reliably send next Postman request.
+> The primary purpose of this project is to provide the ability to chain requests (using Postman) in situations where previous endpoint responses lacked data needed to reliably send the next Postman request.

-> The second goal was to practice using node js and express and build something small but applicable to my current job.
+> The secondary goal was to practice using Node.js, Express, and TypeScript to build a small, yet practical application for real-world use (also applicable to my current job).

-> Disclaimer: This design is simple and serves a clearly defined purpose.
-For this reason, the code is not DRY and may have some errors/simplifications.

 ## Installation